 - Aimed at experienced traders, not beginners

-ATC Brokers is a genuinely London-domiciled FCA firm running an MT4 and MT Pro ECN offer for experienced, commission-based traders.
-ATC Brokers Limited is FCA-authorised (FRN 591361); its £1,500 advertised minimum and narrow platform list rule out beginners.
+ATC Brokers is a genuinely London-domiciled FCA firm running an MT4 and MT Pro ECN offer for commission-based traders.
+ATC Brokers Limited is FCA-authorised (FRN 591361).
 The ECN account tested at 0.3 pips on EUR/USD with about £2.24 per lot, per side.

 We reviewed ATC Brokers on a live UK account opened at its FCA-authorised entity and funded in GBP.
 The spreads in this review are the modal values David Levy recorded across three trading days in July 2026.
 The way we record spreads, and the evidence tier this review carries, is documented separately.